4Xplos1on/slovak-clickbait-detector/README.md

 **What works well:** short factual headlines (99% confidence), question-style headlines that are genuinely neutral, and headlines that contain well-known clickbait phrases from the training data.
 The model also correctly handles legit headlines that sound surprising, like *"Vedci z SAV objavili novy druh jaskynneho chrobaka na Slovensku"* (LEGIT, 98%).

-**Why this happens:** The model was trained on 447 headlines from 6 specific websites.
-It learned the clickbait patterns that appear on cas.sk and topky.sk, but it has not seen enough variety to generalize to all forms of clickbait.
-This is the main limitation of a small dataset.
+**Why this happens:** The model was trained on only 178 clickbait headlines.
+It learned the specific phrases and patterns that appeared in those examples, but it has not seen enough variety to generalize to all forms of clickbait.

 ## Dataset